Tails86/ansi-string/README.md

     - `bg_rgb(...)` to adjust background color
     - `ul_rgb(...)` to enable underline and set the underline color
     - Value given may be either a 24-bit integer or 3 x 8-bit integers, separated by commas
-    - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it will be treated as a decimal value
+    - Each given value within the parenthesis is treated as hexadecimal if the value starts with "0x", otherwise it is treated as a decimal value
 - A string containing known ANSI directives (ex: `"01;31"` for BOLD and FG_RED)
-    - The string will normally be parsed and verified unless the character "[" is the first character of the string
+    - The string will normally be parsed into their individual values and verified unless the character "[" is the first character of the string (ex: `"[01;31"`)
 - A single ANSI directive as an integer

 Examples: